yce6db/spsatuva.github.io/_pages/resources/courses.md

 No textbook for this class so make sure you take good notes.
 <br>
 <br>
-Prequiste: PHYS 2620.
+Prequiste: Modern Physics (PHYS 2620).
 PHYS 3110 is not a prerequsite.
 </p>
 </div>
 </div>